BLY CREATIVE FELLOWSHIP | BLY CREATIVE CAPACITY GRANT

 Since 1985 LMDA has defined its mission as affirming the function of dramaturgy, exploring its practice, and promoting the profession.
 LMDA has made its mark on North America’s theatrical landscape by serving its constituency (including but not limited to literary managers, institutional and freelance dramaturgs, educators, students and other theatre artists), contributing as a leader in the fields of dramaturgy and literary management, and advocating for the role of dramaturgs across all performing arts disciplines and beyond.

-LMDA encourages a range of artists and institutions to apply.
-See guidelines below.
-The criteria for selection are broad by design.
-LMDA wants to ensure that the Fellowship and Capacity Grant are accessible to visionary individuals for their projects.
+LMDA encouraged a range of artists and institutions to apply.
+The criteria for selection were broad by design.
+LMDA wanted to ensure that the Fellowship and Capacity Grant are accessible to visionary individuals for their projects.

-• LMDA will award grants between $5,000 and $20,000 for individual projects (Fellowships) and for individual and institutional partnerships (Creative Capacity Grants).
+• LMDA grants between $5,000 and $20,000 for individual projects (Fellowships) and for individual and institutional partnerships (Creative Capacity Grants).

 • To be eligible, applications must come from individuals or institutions based in the Americas.